Happy holidays everyone!

 If you have already read my previous post “Samia’s Fava Beans Dip“, You would probably figure that there is a new fascinating series of blog guests that has just started.

-In this brand new series, I collect vibrant recipes by Egyptian diaspora, featuring the influence of their new habitat on their native food heritage.
+In this brand new series I collect vibrant recipes by Egyptian diaspora, featuring the influence of their new habitat on their native food heritage.

 In this post, I have the absolute pleasure to introduce my exceptional blog guest: Ms. Samar Said.
 I have known Samar for half my life!
 We were classmates and co-workers.
-Funny enough, we both quit an auspicious career in the foreign service to embark on a whole new life of entrepreneur and motherhood.
+Funny enough, we both quit an auspicious career in the foreign service to embark on a whole new life of entrepreneurship and motherhood.

-Samar never ceased to amaze me with her audacity, boundless creativity, and devotion to new endeavors that her heart and mind are set on.
+Samar never ceases to amaze me with her audacity, boundless creativity, and devotion to new endeavors that her heart and mind are set on.
 Now, I will leave you with Samar to talk more about her unique journey and her mouthwatering dish.

-For more iconic Egyptian inspired recipes and riveting food stories, emailed weekly to your inbox, subscribe here.
+For more iconic Egyptian-inspired recipes and riveting food stories, emailed weekly to your inbox, subscribe here.

-After pursuing a diplomatic career for seven years and acquiring a MSc. in Political science, I decided to shift directions and pursue my love for culinary arts, and started my own bakery.
+After pursuing a diplomatic career for seven years and acquiring a MSc. in Political Science, I decided to shift directions and pursue my love for culinary arts and started my own bakery.

 The Glocal kitchen is my new personal food blog through which I share my passion with the world.
-You can find me on Instagram @theglocalkitchen
+You can find me on Instagram @theglocalkitchen.

 To thank Nermine for this collaboration opportunity, I chose this favorite recipe of mine: Beetroot-Baba Ganoug Dip, as the recipe combines two wholesome veggies!

-It perfectly complements our daily meals whether it’s a fancy dinner, a quick Taameya (aka Falafel) sandwich or simply a mezzeh/appetizer platter.
+It perfectly complements our daily meals, whether it’s a fancy dinner, a quick Taameya (aka Falafel) sandwich or simply a mezzeh/appetizer platter.